Theta series for quantum loop algebras and Yangians: Introduction

 {\bf Motivation: R-matrices for asymptotic representations.} Let us take $M$ to be a finite-dimensional module over the quantum loop algebra.
 On the space $M[[z]]$ there is a mutually commuting family of operators, called transfer matrices, defined by properly evaluating the universal R-matrix $\CR(z)$ of the quantum loop algebra:

 This is a quantum integrable model generalizing the XXZ-model.
 It was conjectured by Frenkel--Reshetikhin \cite{FR1} that the eigenvalues of the above transfer matrices are described in terms of certain polynomials, generalizing Baxter polynomials of the XXZ-model.
-Frenkel--Hernandez \cite{FH} solved this conjecture by realizing Baxter polynomials as eigenvalues of transfer matrices associated to positive prefundamental representations of $\Borel$ in category $\mathcal{O}$, namely, irreducible modules whose highest weights are tuples of polynomials.
+Frenkel--Hernandez \cite{FH} solved this conjecture by realizing Baxter polynomials as eigenvalues of transfer matrices associated to {\it positive prefundamental representations} of $\Borel$ in category $\mathcal{O}$, namely, irreducible modules whose highest weights are tuples of polynomials.
+We note that these are honest representations of the upper Borel subalgebra and they do not extend to the full quantum loop algebra.

-If we start from a finite-dimensional module over the Yangian, then the R-matrix construction defines a quantum integrable model generalizing the XXX-model.
+The above transfer matrix construction applied to the universal R-matrix of the Yangian \cite{Dr1} defines a quantum integrable model generalizing the XXX-model.
 However, there is no analog of Borel subalgebras for the Yangian.
 It is desirable to have a characterization of Baxter polynomials using representations of the quantum loop algebra and of the Yangian directly.
 Such was the motivation of introducing the so-called asymptotic representations for $\qaf$ in \cite{Z1} and for $Y(\Glie)$ in \cite{Z2}.

 In some particular cases, mostly for $\Glie$ of type A, the asymptotic representations were shown \cite{FZ,Z3} to play the same role as the positive prefundamental representations did in \cite{FH}.
 We expect this to be true in general.
 One important step is to establish polynomiality results for the universal R-matrix evaluated at an asymptotic representation and a finite-dimensional representation.